University High School (Irvine, California): Performing Arts

-The school's marching band and color guard currently competes in the 5A division with over 120 members.
+The school's marching band and color guard currently competes in the 5A division with over 140 members.
 In 2009, the UHS marching band formally changed their name from the "University High School Marching Band and Colorguard" to the "University High School Marching Trojan Regiment."
 In their 2010 season, the group won an unprecedented five out of six sweepstakes trophies at the Mayfair High School Tournament.

 University High School is home to a colorguard program.
 During the fall, the colorguard accompanies the marching band in its competitive field show.
 In the winter and spring, the colorguard branches off and performs at competitions independently.
 In 2001, the University winterguard took home a gold medal in their division at the Winter Guard Association of Southern California Championships.

-In addition to the marching band, University High offers students other opportunities in instrumental and choral music, including four concert bands, three orchestras, two jazz bands, percussion ensemble, choirs, and an a cappella group.
-Its orchestra and band students are routinely accepted into all-southern, all-state, and all-national ensembles.
+In addition to the marching band, University High offers students many other opportunities in instrumental and choral music, including three concert bands, four orchestras, three jazz bands, choirs, and an a-cappella group.
+Its orchestra and band students are often accepted into all-southern, all-state, and all-national ensembles.

 In 2013, University High School's symphonic orchestra won second place at the ASTA All-National Orchestra Festival in Providence, Rhode Island.

 The school's theater program puts on annual plays and musicals, and its dance program performs at school events, community events, and concerts.